GitHub-Harrison/gamers-library/README.md

 To make a local copy of this project, you can clone it by typing in your IDE terminal:
 - `git clone https://github.com/GitHub-Harrison/gamers-library.git`

+You will also need to:
+* Create an [env.py](env_sample.py) (see for reference) file
+* Within the file add:
+    * The same Environment Variables
+    * The same Config Vars (like on Heroku)
+* You will also need to install the packages within the requirements.txt file
+    ```
+    pip3 install -r requirements.txt
 Alternatively, if using Gitpod, you can click below to create your own workspace using this repository.

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/GitHub-Harrison/gamers-library)